 Stem cell biology, immunology, hematopoiesis (the process of generating blood cells from bone marrow stem cells), vascular biology, reproductive and developmental biology.
 His research interests at C.L.U. include cell-cell and cell-matrix interactions and how they affect cell growth and differentiation.

 Encarnacion Montecino-Rodriguez, Michael Fice, David Casero, Beata Berent-Maoz, Chad L. Barber and Kenneth Dorshkind.
-2015.
-Dependence on the PU.1 Upstream Regulatory Element Distinguishes Distinct Waves of Fetal and Adult Lymphocyte Development.
-Submitted.
+2016.
+Distinct Genetic Networks Orchestrate the Emergence of Specific Waves of Fetal and Adult B-1 and B-2 Development.
+Immunity.
+Accepted, in press.

 Jeanine M.L.
 Roodhart, Huanhuan He, Laura G.M.
 Daenen, Arnaud Monvoisin, Chad Barber, Miranda van Amersfoort, Jennifer J. Hofmann, Freddy Radtke, Timothy F. Lane, Emile E. Voest, M. Luisa Iruela-Arispe.
 2013.
 Notch1 regulates angio-supportive bone marrow-derived cells: relevance to chemoresistance.
 Blood.
 122(1):143-53.